 A new Brooklyn exhibition, Aunty!
-African Women in the Frame, 1870 to the Present, can be seen as an attempt to add depth and understanding to the colloquialism, whatever the spelling.
-Curators Laylah Amatullah Barrayn and Catherine E. McKinley use the term as a launching pad for examining how African women have been captured on film.
+African Women in the Frame, 1870 to the Present, can be seen as an attempt to add depth and understanding to the colloquialism.
+Curators Laylah Amatullah Barrayn and Catherine E. McKinley use the term as a launching pad for examining how African women have been captured.
 Over 100 photographs — from vintage family snapshots to contemporary high-art portraits — of African women are on display.
 Women who were, or would become, aunties.

 Laylah says the exhibition’s title came about during the late stages, when the women were deciding which images to include.
 “We would pull out photographs and Catherine would look at the women and say, “This is Aunty!
 And that’s Aunty!’
 We thought, well, we should call it Aunty.”

 “Auntie has always been a troubling word for me,” Catherine tells i-D. “As a child, I hated when people called me it.
 But in Africa, it really is a term of respect.
 I felt like I embodied ‘auntie’ when I visited with my kids.
 All of a sudden I wasn’t ‘sister.’
 I was ‘ auntie.’”